1966, revised 1982, 1998, 2007, 2014

 115. Magnitudes and colours.
 Colours by wide-band techniques.
 Standard magnitudes.
 [Catalogues, see 112(VII)]

 116. Stellar Spectra and Stellar Atmospheres.
 Line spectra.
 Spectral classification.
 Continuum, spectrophotometry, gradients.
 Observed line strengths and derived abundances.
 [See note below subject 117]

 117. Stellar parameters, Types and Populations of Stars.
 Luminosity, mass, radius.
 Mass-luminosity relation.
 H-R diagram in general.
-Textbooks on types of stars, e.g.; High luminosity stars, Be stars, red giant stars, white dwarf, degenerate stars.
+Textbooks on types of stars, e.g.; High luminosity stars, Be stars, red giant stars, brown dwarf, white dwarf, degenerate stars.
 [But pulsars, see 58; infrared stars, see 62] [Magnetic, spectrum and all other variables, see 120] (N.B.; Subjects 116 and 117 are primarily observational study of stars, and its immediate interpretation.
 For stellar atmosphere theory, curve of growth, radiative transfer, internal constitution, models, etc., see subjects 48 to 57, and use those subjects for general texts embracing theory and observation.)

 118. Binaries and Multiple Stars.
 General on multiple stars.
 Theory of orbits, reduction methods, hierachical systems.
 Spectroscopic and eclipsing binaries.
 Binary X-ray sources.
 Active close binaries.
 Visual binaries, Eclipsing binaries.
 Companions of small mass.
 [Catalogues and collections of visual and interferometric observations, see 112(IV)]